mparobotics/2014-Robot-Code-Herbert-/README.md

-2014RobotCode
+2014 Robot Code
+Code Name: "Herbert"
 =============

-2014 Robot Code for FRC Team 3926
+Robot Code for FRC game Aerial Assist (2014)

-This code was written by Riley Lannon with help from:
+This code is written in LabView

-1.
-2.
-3.
-4.
-5.
-6.

-Thank you to Alex Grabanski (Gban) for contributing help

-Code written in WindRiver, C++, for FRC cRio
+Written by Brendan C.  Boyle